Skip to main content

 user1:test:one->two [##########] 100.0 % 13 B/13 B 1/1 0/0 false 57s false

-Last command output indicates that initial replication is done and our object was replicated to storage two.
+The output of this Last command indicates that initial replication is done and that our object was replicated from storage one to storage two.

 tip

-Use chorctl dash to view live replication dashboart in terminal.
+Use the command chorctl dash to view the live replication dashboard in terminal.

-Now, verify that the object is available on storage two:
+Verify that the object is present and available on storage two:

 $ s3cmd get s3://test/file.txt --quiet -c two.conf -